Disclaimer: As an Amazon Associate I earn from qualifying purchases.

 The Google Pixel 3 XL is equipped with a 6.3-inch P-OLED display with QHD+ resolution, (1440×2960 pixels).
 Although the size of this smartphone is identical to the Pixel 2 XL, the display is even larger, given the narrower edges and the notch.
 It’s big and ugly, but I have to admit that despite my initial adversity you get used to it pretty quickly.
 This is one of the most beautiful displays in circulation at the moment.

 The user experience is so good that it is difficult to describe in words and similar to that of Apple products.
 The whole system is lightning-fast and buttery smooth and we can now understand why Google decided not to increase the RAM, and clock the processor at a lower frequency.

-The battery takes a step backwards to 3430mAh.
-The reason is that this phones also sports fast wireless charging.
+The battery takes a step backward to 3430mAh.
+The reason is that these phones also sports fast wireless charging.
 The battery will last you a whole day even with intense use.

-The Pixel 3 XL costs ($464.00).
-This is undoubtedly high, but in line with the competition.
+The Pixel 3 XL costs (Check on Amazon.com).
+This is undoubtedly high but in line with the competition.
 Looking at the spec sheet it may seem too much, but if you consider the software integration it is a bargain.

-The Google Pixel 3 XL has improved on the Pixel 2 XL ($253.95) much more than what the spec sheet reveals.
-However it is a product that for many will be difficult to understand.
+The Google Pixel 3 XL has improved on the Pixel 2 XL (Check on Amazon.com) much more than what the spec sheet reveals.
+However, it is a product that for many will be difficult to understand.
 That is until you use it for the first time… there are no other Android phones that can match what is on offer here.